oplik0/nodebb-plugin-youtube-lite/README.md

 ## Changes

-    0.6.0
+    0.6.1
+     - Added transparent background and hover effect for play button 0.6.0
      - Works with NodeBB 1.0
      - Moved most of the work to the server, to include API calls (keeps API key